pglez82/IFCB_quantification/README.md

 # TestExamGenerator
 Simple multiple choice exam generator.
-It integrates with the MCTest Corrector (https://play.google.com/store/apps/details?id=com.corretordetestes).
+It integrates with the [MCTest Corrector](https://play.google.com/store/apps/details?id=com.corretordetestes).
 The idea behind this proyect is to build an automatic multichoice exam generator that is able to create an exam from a question list.
 This question list is classified in different units and when you generate an exam, you can choose from which units you want to take the questions.
 This program generates three things: